Jovanotti: Commitment

 Along with the evolution of his sound, his social and political commitment for mainstream causes has increased since the 1990s.
 As a convinced pacifist, he frequently worked with organizations such as Make Poverty History, Amnesty International, and he has contributed to events dedicated to debt relief (Global Call to Action Against Poverty).

 Jovanotti has a friendship with Bono due to their mutual quest for the cancellation of foreign debt in poor African countries.
 He also collaborated with Michael Franti of Spearhead on his Capo Horn and Ora albums.
 Both Michael Franti and U2 misspelled his name as Giovanotti in the liner note credits.

 Television

 Even though Jovanotti has never had a UK chart hit under his own name, he was briefly known in the United Kingdom as the presenter of the DEF II programme Gimme 5.
 The show, which featured a brief introduction each week by Jovanotti, showcased youth television programmes from around the world.
+Starting in 1990, he also hosted the similarly formatted Earth to MTV for U.S. cable television; this music-video showcase competed with similar programming on VH1 (New Visions: Worldbeat), Bravo (Big World Cafe), and Spanish-language Telemundo (MTV Internacional) and Univision (Tu Musica).

 In 2020 he released exclusively for RaiPlay the documentary in sixteen episodes "Non voglio cambiare Pianeta" (I don't want to change Planet) which he filmed whilst travelling from Chile to Argentina on his bicycle, between January and February 2020.

+In 2025, he was announced as a special guest of Sanremo Music Festival.
+He has performed during the first night.